 You need to submit separate pension applications with each system you participated in.
 Most importantly, be sure to tell each system that you are applying for a reciprocal pension.
-For more information on the Reciprocal Act and reciprocal pensions, you can download the Reciprocal Act brochure from the member publications area of www.imrf.org.
+For more information on the Reciprocal Act and reciprocal pensions, you can download the Reciprocal Act booklet from the member publications area of www.imrf.org.

-\ A former school district teacher aide who transfers to a position covered by TRS may apply less than 12 months of IMRF service toward a reciprocal pension.
+\ A former school district teacher aide who transfers to a position covered by the Teachers' Retirement System may apply less than 12 months of IMRF service toward a reciprocal pension.